glenmurphy/DockerExamples/Readme.md

 My naive notes and base examples on how to set up and use Docker.
-My experience has been that Docker makes deployment, maintenance, and management of services across machines (e.g. dev and prod) orders of magnitude easier, at the expense of having to learn a few new commands up-front.
+My early experience has been that Docker makes deployment, maintenance, and management of even the simplest services across machines (e.g. dev and prod) orders of magnitude easier, at the expense of having to learn a few new commands up-front.

 # Mental Model
 Docker lets you very easily build *images* (think of them as a file containing a virtual